flowdev/present-decoupling/PITCHME.md

 Note:
 I hope I didn't hurt anyones religious feelings.
 I just love such jokes.

+---

+## Procedural Programming

-And it is true: In the beginning there was chaos.
+In the beginning there was chaos:
-People did anything possible to squeze a little more functionality into the very small memory.
-An often used trick for example was to overwrite the code at runtime.
-This and other tricks made programs basically impossible to reason about.

-A procedure call decouples from
+- ANYTHING was done to save memory |
+- Modifiying code at runtime |
+- No chance to reason about the code |

+Benefits of procedurs:
+- they give structure to the program |
-- registers and
+- they decouple from registers |
-- variables and state in the calling procedure.
+- they decouple from variables and state in the calling procedure |

-A procedure can be called from and reused anywhere.
+- a procedure can be called from and reused anywhere |

-This is still used a lot esp. for utility functions.
+- this is still used a lot esp. for utility functions |

 ---